 The admitting physician writes an inpatient admission order on Tuesday at 11:00 PM, citing the Two-Midnight Rule expectation.
 Margaret is admitted to a telemetry unit overnight Tuesday, treated through Wednesday, transitioned from IV to oral diuretics by Thursday morning, and discharged Thursday afternoon home with cardiology follow-up scheduled for the following week.
 The stay spans three midnights (Tuesday, Wednesday, Thursday) consistent with the original inpatient expectation.

-Payment: Margaret's stay is classified into MS-DRG 291 (Heart Failure and Shock with major complications or comorbidities, relative weight approximately 1.42 in FY 2025), reflecting her acute kidney injury and other comorbidities.
-Emory University Hospital receives the IPPS payment for MS-DRG 291 (approximately $11,500 to $14,000 depending on wage index and IME/DGME add-ons in metropolitan Atlanta), regardless of the actual three-day length of stay.
+Payment: Margaret's stay is classified into MS-DRG 291 (Heart Failure and Shock with major complications or comorbidities), reflecting her acute kidney injury and other comorbidities.
+Emory University Hospital receives a single IPPS payment for that DRG, adjusted by the metropolitan Atlanta wage index and its teaching add-ons, regardless of the actual three-day length of stay.

 Margaret's cost-sharing: $1,736 inpatient deductible (she has not yet had any Part A admission this benefit period).
 No daily coinsurance for Days 1 through 60.
 Her supplemental Medigap Plan G covers the $1,736 deductible after Margaret pays the annual Part B deductible.
 Total out-of-pocket: minimal.